 Touring bikes are often robust, sturdy and comfortable bikes, built to withstand touring across country with heavy loads of kit hung on them.
 Such as a tent, cooking tools such as a camping stove and pans.
 Cycling kit, first aid kit, casual clothing, towels, food and whatever else you may want to take with you.
 A map maybe?!

 The geometry on a touring bike is often more relaxed and id built with comfort in mind.
 The wheelbase is often longer to help this along with its stability.
 A touring bike is not built with speed, aerodynamics and lightweight materials like a road bike or race bike.
-Equally, these kinds of bikes could not do the job as effectively as a tourer.
+Equally these kind of bikes could not do the job as effectively as a tourer.